-While you’re spending all your free time scrolling through Zillow, you might also be wondering whether you can actually afford to buy a home.
-Your state’s first-time homebuyer program could help make your homeownership dreams come true by offering assistance with your down payment and closing costs, in addition to competitive interest rates.
+While you're spending your free time scrolling through Zillow, you might also be wondering whether you can afford to buy a home.
+Your state's first-time homebuyer program could help make your homeownership dreams come true.
+These programs offer assistance with your down payment and closing costs, in addition to competitive interest rates.

 - Each state provides some form of down payment assistance or affordable home loans for first-time homebuyers.